sbankoff[at]hdc.org | 212-614-9107 x12

 Mr. Untermyer began his career as a Legal Advocate with the Urban Justice Center, where he represented hundreds of low- and no-income New Yorkers facing homelessness, eviction, or loss of emergency government benefits.
 Untermyer proceeded to serve in a variety of management positions within the Urban Justice Center and helped launch a new legal office in the Bronx’s Fordham neighborhood, where a third of all residents live below the poverty line.

 Mr. Untermyer holds a Master of Public Administration from New York University’s Wagner School of Public Service and a Bachelor of Arts in Metropolitan Studies from the University’s College of Arts and Science, where he was a University Honors Scholar and a recipient of the Founders Day Award.
-He is also a passionate transit advocate, and was named an Emerging Leader in Transportation by the Rudin Center in 2015.
+He is also a passionate transportation advocate, and was named an Emerging Leader in Transportation by the Rudin Center in 2015.

 Born in Illinois and raised in Connecticut, Mr. Untermyer lives inches away from the Grand Concourse Historic District in the Bronx.